 Servicing requires extreme care and knowledge and should be performed only by a qualified service technician.
-For service we suggest you return the product to your nearest AUTHORIZED SERVICE CENTER for repair.
+For service we suggest you return the product to your nearest SEARS PARTS AND REPAIR SERVICE CENTER for repair.
 When servicing, use only identical replacement parts.

 WARNING: To avoid serious personal injury, do not attempt to use this product until you read thoroughly and understand completely the operator's manual.
-Save this operator's manual and review frequently for continuing safe operation and instructing others who may use this product.
+If you do not understand the warnings and instructions in the operator's manual, do not use this product.
+Call the Craftsman Consumer Helpline at 1-800-932-3188 for assistance.